 Another key thing to note is that you have to report these contributions as HBP loan repayments on your T-1 General Income Tax Return.
 These payments are not contributions, they’re repayments and you won’t get RRSP tax credits for repayments.
 This is another reason why some Canadians may default on their HBP.

 Well, there you have it: almost everything you need to know about the RRSP Home Buyers’ Plan.
-As always, if you have any questions about if you qualify or if this is something that makes sense for your financial plan or if you can book a call with a Plan Pro today.
+As always, if you have any questions about if you qualify or if this is something that makes sense for your financial plan or if you can book a call.